dash-/mono-ddl-tools/packages/ddl-tools/README.md

 A digital data layer helper utility for highly-decoupled analytics reporting.
-This utility includes a limited number of general-use functions and supports data layer schema validation.
+This utility includes a limited number of general-use functions and supports external data layer schema validation (see [ddl-validator](../ddl-validator)).
 It can also be extended to provide additional functionality by passing specialized plugins to the `use` function.

 ## Installation